yunhygkim/dcshell/README.md

 ## Requirements

-This disjoint convex shell program works on Mac OS X. We listed the required program and library.
+The provided code can be run on Mac OS X and it was currently tested on a MacBook Air, with Mac OSX 10.9.5 and 10.11.6.
+The required program and library are listed.

 * Mac OS X 10.9.5 or newer

-	The provided code was currently  tested on a MacBook Air, with Mac OSX 10.9.5 and 10.11.6.

 * CMake 2.6 or newer

-	You can easily install CMake from [Macports]().
-To install CMake program using Macports, type this in the terminal:
+	To install CMake program using [MacPorts](https://www.macports.org/), please type this in the terminal:

 		$ sudo port install cmake

-* CGAL library
+* CGAL

-	The provided code requires only CGAL library.
+	The provided code requires only CGAL.
 Other libraries are included in the "lib" folder.
-To install CGAL library using Macports, type this in the terminal:
+To install CGAL library using Macports, please type this in the terminal:

 		$ sudo port install cgal +qt5